What Is an Electric Actuator Valve

 Electric Valve for Actuator: Selection Criteria

-Electric actuators are devices often used in industrial applications like water treatment plants, chemical processing facilities, electricity generation, oil refineries, and other sectors.
+Electric actuators are devices commonly used in various industrial applications, including water treatment plants, chemical processing facilities, electricity generation, oil refineries, and other sectors.
 These electric actuators are mechanical and electronic components combined into a single device.
 To select the best electric actuators, consider the following eight factors.

 Operating Torque

-The operating Torque is the most significant factor when choosing an electric actuator for a valve.
-The electric actuator output torque should be 1.2 and 1.5 times higher than the maximum Torque the valve action can generate.
+The operating torque is the most significant factor when choosing an electric actuator for a valve.
+The electric actuator output torque should be 1.2 to 1.5 times higher than the maximum torque the valve action can generate.

 Thrust of Operations

-The mainframe structure of the electric valve device can be either one of two distinct types: the first kind does not have a thrust disk designed.
+The mainframe structure of the electric valve device can be either one of two distinct types: the first type does not have a thrust disk.
 Therefore, its output torque is generated directly.
 The other one is set up with a thrust disk, and the output torque is transformed into output thrust through the stem nut contained within the thrust disk.

 Stem Diameter